Troubleshooting Access to n8n on http://localhost:5678

 n8n Configuration: Set the

-environment variable as described above.
+WEBHOOK_URLenvironment variable as described above.
 This ensures that n8n generates the correct callback URL. -

 Service Configuration (e.g., Google Cloud Console): In the OAuth configuration for the service, ensure that the authorized redirect URI matches the

-you’ve set in n8n, plus the suffix/rest/oauth2-credential/callback
+WEBHOOK_URLyou’ve set in n8n, plus the suffix/rest/oauth2-credential/callback.Example: If your

-, your authorized redirect URI in Google Cloud Console should behttps://my-n8n-instance.com/rest/oauth2-credential/callback
+WEBHOOK_URLishttps://my-n8n-instance.com, your authorized redirect URI in Google Cloud Console should behttps://my-n8n-instance.com/rest/oauth2-credential/callback.

 Real-World Example: Fixing a Google Sheets Connection